-A mobile security firm Kryptowire has discovered that Thousands of China made low-priced Android phones contain malicious software that are sending users’ personal data back to China.
+A mobile security firm Kryptowire has discovered that Thousands of China-made low-priced Android phones contain malicious software that is sending users’ data back to China.

 However, a research report from security company Kryptowire, which was published in the New York Times, has revealed a startling fact about the so overwhelmingly popular Chinese android phones.
 According to the company, these phones continuously transfer private user data to China after every 72 hours.
 The culprit is secret software that runs in the background of an unidentified number of Android phones.

 The malicious software has been newly discovered and it is developed by another Chinese firm Shanghai Adups Technology co.
 According to Kryptowire’s research, this software is present in countless Android phones and transmits data directly to servers in China.
 Currently, there are no clear reports regarding how many such devices are present in the United States and the total number of affected users around the globe.

 According to Kryptowire, this software does much more than simply transferring information to servers in China.
 It also collects the entire content of the “text messages, contact lists, call logs, location information, and other data,” on the mobile, and this data is then sent to a Chinese server.